rffscghg/MimiRFFSPs.jl/README.md

 - [TODO citation]
 - [TODO describe source https://github.com/rffscghg/rff-socioeconomic-projections when public]
-- The _data/projections_ folder holds one file per projection, making 10,000 files in each of the subfolders _socioeconomic_ and _emissions_.
+- [TODO] describe the `calibration` folder and the data sources, both local and on Zotero, as well as the calibration steps